grecosalvatore/grecosalvatore.github.io/content/publication/driftlensdemo/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Salvatore Greco
-  - Ke Zhou
+  - Bartolomeo Vacchetti
-  - Licia Capra
+  - Daniele Apitelli
   - Tania Cerquitelli
-  - Daniele Quercia

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  - ''
-  - 'Equal contribution'
+  - ''

 date: '2024-07-01T00:00:00Z'
 doi: '10.1145/3686924'